Security, Scams targeting International Students and Scholars

 The International Student and Scholars Services recently wrote a post titled, “Scam Safety.”
 This article covers, “what is a scam,” “where to look for scams,” “why international students and scholars should be vigilant about potential scams,” and more.
 Additional information is included in the post about the many types of scams that exist.

-Hence, it is important that we, the Office of Identity, Privacy, and Cybersecurity, help relay information to international students and scholars which they can use to remain vigilant and steer clear of scams.
+Hence, it is important that we, the Office of Identity, Privacy, and Cybersecurity, help relay information to international students and scholars which they can use to remain vigilant and steer clear of potentially dangerous scams.

 - How to identity phishing attempts and similar scams